remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 ### Lambda

 AWS Lambda is synonymous with serverless computing as it was the first serverless computing platform launched all the way back in 2014.
 You can use Lambdas to perform any type of compute you need to run, whether that's scheduled tasks, handling data processing, backend processes for a web application or even relatively long running tasks (their execution time limit can be set as high as 15 minutes).
-You can also use a range of languages to build Lambdas: Java, Go, PowerShell, Node. js, C#, Python, and Ruby.
+You can also use a range of languages to build Lambdas: Java, Go, PowerShell, Node.js, C#, Python, and Ruby.

 The broad benefit of Lambdas is twofold: you only pay for what you use; and Lambdas can scale up or down depending on that usage (meaning your server won't go down because of too many requests).
 But this means that you need to be aware that [Lambdas have a lifecycle](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html) as they spin up and spin down.
 When a Lambda is initially invoked, it has a cold start that can cause some latency in the initial response.
 After a period of inactivity, the Lambda will terminate, meaning that anything stored in memory is lost and the next call will incur the cold start penalty.